GEOSS-UNISS/POSER/Examples/Readme.txt

-Preliminary examples of POSER precompiled scenes in blender
+Examples of POSER precompiled scenes in blender